Our staff will respond to your query promptly and provide detailed information to your questions.

 - 7 breakfasts, 1 lunch and 2 dinners plus full board on the Norwegian Coastal ship

 - All transport between destinations by buses, trains and boats

 - Premium 50 Degrees North mini-coach (or similar) which travels weekly between Lom and Aurland.
-This mini-coach works like a hop-on, hop-off bus and may have only yourselves onboard or up to 10-12 people in addition to the driver.
 Stop along the way for unexpected photo opportunities, National Tourist Route monuments or quick rest stops.

 - Geiranger day tour with fjord rib boat safari.
 (Available from late May, subject to change due to weather/snow conditions on the mountain).

 - 24-hour emergency service

 - Voyage from Bergen to Kirkenes 6 nights in a twin outside cabin with toilet & shower.

 - Full board on board the ship, other meals as per itinerary.